giuseppecarnicella/Biometric-System-Project/README.md

 - KNN.py has a commented section on the buttom.
 Uncomment it and run python ./KNN.py to test only the KNN section.

+# How the demo works

+The demo will ask for three values:
+- Sample ID: The ID of the subject from whom a random keystroke sample will be taken.
+- Fingerprint ID: The ID of the subject from whom a random fingerprint sample will be taken.
+- Difficulty: the level of distortion of the fingerprint